katalon-studio-samples/katalon-jmeter-sample/README.md

 ### Advanced Test Cases
 Additionally, the users can try more advanced test cases and modify as they need.
 The advanced test cases contained in this project are:
-- How to create RESTful Web services object at Object Repository with parameters so that it can be tested with different data set using data-driven approach
+- How to create RESTful Web services object at Object Repository with parameters
+- How to pass value from a Web service response to another Web service request
-- How to create test cases that can be reused in different test scenario
+- How to create RESTful API tests with dynamic test data

+### Data-driven Test cases
+Data-driven approach is important to API testing, since it helps users testing a Web service endpoint with different dataset without cloning the test case.
+Test cases in this section demonstrate:
-- How to create test cases with BDD mindset
+- How to create test cases with input parameters
-- How to use built-in keywords together with extended scripts such as assertj to verify the response information.
+- How to use data-file in test suites
-- How to group API end-points
+- How to execute test cases with data-file as a data-driven approach

 ### Tips & Tricks
 Tips & Tricks part contains samples solving common questions from users: